jarun/nnn/README.md

 href="https://github.com/jarun/nnn/tree/master/plugins#nnn-plugins">Plugins</a>] [<a
 href="https://github.com/jarun/nnn/wiki/Performance">Performance</a>]</h3>

 `nnn` (_n³_) is a full-featured terminal file manager.
-It's tiny and nearly 0-config with an incredible performance.
+It's tiny and nearly 0-config with an incredible speed.

+It is designed to be unobtrusive with smart workflows to match the trains of thought.

 `nnn` can analyze disk usage, batch rename, launch apps and pick files.
 The plugin repository has tons of plugins and documentation to extend the capabilities further e.g. [preview](https://github.com/jarun/nnn/wiki/Live-previews), (un)mount disks, find & list, file/dir diff, upload files.